Temitayo40/News/README.md

 [Live Demo Link](https://github.com/Temitayo40/youtube-/commit/f74d81ca8d73e84cca79813a0589ac602c76050f)

 ## Getting started
-**I created a website a cloned from Youtube home page.
+**I created a website a cloned from Netflix Home page.
 The design specifications were gotten from [ordinproject.com](https://www.ordinsproject.com).
 The project consist of one working pages (including navigation bar, body and footer) with a display of system view**

 ## Authors
  **Author:**